PhD student, Hariharan Lab

 I was a “scientist” for as long as I can remember.
 Some of my earliest experiments involved following ants in my mother’s garden as they foraged for crumbs and communicated with other ants, mixing together the contents of whatever bottles I found around the house, and taking apart all my toys and discarded electronics just because I was curious about what they were made of.
 I used to get scolded for taking very long showers as a child, because I would spend too much time observing the flow of water and how it changed when I added soap.
 I was also scolded when my mother discovered that her plants were the subjects of an experiment where I was trying to find which plant burned the easiest.
 In many ways, I’m still very much the same, except now I write down the results of my experiments in a notebook.

-I’m currently in the Corn Lab, which is part of the Innovative Genomics Institute (IGI) at UC Berkeley.
+I’m currently in the Savage Lab at UC Berkeley.
 I’m working with the CRISPR-Cas9 system of editing genes, which you may have heard of in the news as a revolutionary new technique that could change mankind.
 For me, that means I get to spend several hours in the lab every week trying to make it safer and more effective.